-North Korea threatens to cancel US summit
+North Korea threatens to cancel US summit over drills

 In 2013, North Korea abruptly cancelled reunions for families separated by the 1950-53 Korean War just days before they were held to protest what it called rising animosities ahead of joint drills between Seoul and Washington.
 A year earlier in 2012, the North conducted a prohibited long-range rocket launch weeks after it agreed to suspend weapons tests in return for food assistance.

-AP writers Lolita Baldor and Josh Lederman in Washington contributed to this report.
+Associated Press writers Lolita Baldor and Josh Lederman in Washington contributed to this report.

 Follow the Bangor Daily News on Facebook for the latest Maine news.